 Capital Lumber Expands.

-Capital Lumber’s first expansion into Albuquerque, NM and Orange, CA.
+Capital Lumber continues to expand into other states with new locations in Albuquerque, NM and Orange, CA.

 Another Distribution Center is Built.

-A new distribution center built, Capital Lumber moves from Orange to Chino, CA.
+A new distribution center built as Capital Lumber moves from Orange to Chino, CA.

-Capital Lumber opens a new planning mill and distribution plant in Healdsburg, CA.
+Capital Lumber opens a new planing mill and distribution plant in Healdsburg, CA.

 Growth Mode Continues.